Team Decision Problems with Classical and Quantum Signals: Quantum Improvement

 \section{Quantum Improvement}

 We now show:

-\begin{proposition} There is a Kuhn tree (with imperfect recall) in which the DM can achieve a higher expected payoff with quantum signals than with any classical signals. \end{proposition}
+\begin{proposition} There is a Kuhn tree (with imperfect recall) in which the team can achieve a higher expected payoff with quantum signals than with any classical signals. \end{proposition}

-The decision tree of Figure 10 will serve to establish this claim.
-It is assumed that $0 < m < M$.
-First, we claim that the DM's expected payoff with classical signals is at most $0$.
+The decision problem of Figure 7 will suffice to establish this claim.
+It represents a situation in which two team members are imperfectly informed of Nature's initial move and must coordinate their actions.
+We assume that the payoffs satisfy $0 < m < M$.
+We first show that the team's expected payoff with classical signals is at most $0$.
 To see this, start without signals.
-Observe that, in Figure 10, the only way for the DM to get the $+m$ payoff (at least, with positive probability) is if he chooses $u$ at \textit{East} and $t$ at \textit{South}.
-But then, to avoid the $-M$ payoff on the right side of the tree, he must choose $B$ at \textit{North}.
-But then, to avoid the upper $-M$ payoff on the left side, he must choose $U$ at \textit{West}.
-But then, to avoid the lower $-M$ payoff on the left side, he must choose $b$ at \textit{South}, not $t$ as we supposed.
-It follows that the $+m$ payoff cannot arise unless at least one $-M$ payoff also arises (with the same probability).
-Since $M > m$, we have now shown that the DM's expected payoff in Figure 10 is at most $0$.
-By Proposition 6.1, this is also the DM's highest possible expected payoff in any extended tree with signals.
+Observe that the only way for the team to get the $+m$ payoff (with positive probability) is if it chooses \textit{Up}$_2$ at information $I_2$ and \textit{Up}$_4$ at information set $I_4$.
+But then, to avoid the $-M$ payoff on the right side of the tree, it must choose \textit{Down}$_3$ at $I_3$.
+Then, to avoid the upper $-M$ payoff on the left side, it must choose \textit{Up}$_1$ at $I_1$.
+Then, to avoid the lower $-M$ payoff on the left side, it must choose \textit{Down}$_4$ at $I_4$, not \textit{Up}$_4$ as we supposed.
+It follows that the $+m$ payoff cannot arise unless at least one $-M$ payoff also arises.
+Moreover, it will arise with the same probability.
+Since $M > m$, we have shown that the team's expected payoff is at most $0$.
+Now use Proposition 5.2 to conclude that the team's highest possible expected payoff in any extended tree with classical signals is also $0$.